SheikhAminul/browser-automator/README.md

 - `waitForSelectorMiss`: Wait for a specific DOM element to be absent from the page.

 - `waitForXPath`: Wait for a specific XPath expression to match a DOM element on the page.

+## Contributing

+You are welcome to contribute!
+If you are adding a feature or fixing a bug, please contribute to the [GitHub repository](https://github.com/SheikhAminul/browser-automator/).

 ## License